Ramshreyas/Ethereum-Articles/3/RISC-V_Business_Part_2.md

    - If any checks fail, raise “Invalid Block.”
 Otherwise, return `None` (success).
    - *Glue* — Control flow for passing/failing blocks.

-There are largely two ways to speed up the code in the coprocessor buckets:
+There are largely two ways to speed up the code in the coprocessor buckets.
 Precompiles in Ethereum act like built-in contracts that handle heavy-lift operations in a more optimized way than raw EVM bytecode.
 For example, cryptographic primitives such as [BLS12-381 curve operations](https://eips.ethereum.org/EIPS/eip-2537) can be invoked via these precompile addresses.
 At the protocol level, this cuts down on the large number of instructions a normal contract would need to perform these operations.
 Conceptually, these precompiles are a software-level “coprocessor”—the EVM recognizes them as special addresses that execute native code, returning results at a fraction of the gas cost and time it would otherwise require.

 Pushing this idea further, one can imagine hardware acceleration of these same precompile tasks—particularly under RISC-V extensions—where specialized instructions handle elliptic-curve arithmetic, large integer math, or hashing at the hardware layer.
 Instead of funneling big cryptographic workloads through general-purpose CPU instructions, these expansions let you run them on dedicated circuits or co-processors optimized for parallel computation and low-latency arithmetic.